 However, irritation, burning, and pruritus are never normal.

-Normally in women of reproductive age, Lactobacillus sp is the predominant constituent of normal vaginal flora.
+Normally in women of reproductive age, Lactobacillus species is the predominant constituent of normal vaginal flora.
 Colonization by these bacteria keeps vaginal pH in the normal range (3.8 to 4.2), thereby preventing overgrowth of pathogenic bacteria.
-Also, high estrogen levels maintain vaginal thickness, bolstering local defenses.

 Factors that predispose to overgrowth of bacterial vaginal pathogens include

-Vaginitis usually involves infection with GI tract flora (nonspecific vulvovaginitis).
-A common contributing factor in girls aged 2 to 6 yr is poor perineal hygiene (eg, wiping from back to front after bowel movements, not washing their hands after bowel movements).
+In children, a common cause is nonspecific vulvovaginitis Overview of Vaginitis Vaginitis is infectious or noninfectious inflammation of the vaginal mucosa, sometimes with inflammation of the vulva.
+Symptoms include vaginal discharge, irritation, pruritus, and erythema... read more , usually due to infection with gastrointestinal tract flora.
+A common contributing factor in girls aged 2 to 6 years is poor perineal hygiene (eg, wiping from back to front after bowel movements, not washing their hands after bowel movements).

-Vaginitis is usually infectious.
+Vaginitis is also a common cause in women of reproductive age.
 The most common types are

 Noninfectious vulvitis accounts for up to 30% of vulvovaginitis cases.
 It may result from hypersensitivity or irritant reactions to various agents, including hygiene sprays or perfumes, menstrual pads, laundry soaps, bleaches, fabric softeners, and sometimes spermicides, vaginal creams or lubricants, latex condoms, vaginal contraceptive rings, and diaphragms.